 LGBTQ+ in Portugal

-Portugal is one of the most LGBTQ+ friendly countries in the world.
-There are anti-discrimination ordinances in place to protect people from being treated unfairly on the basis of their physical sex or gender identity.
-Same-sex marriage has been legal since 2010, when Portugal became the eighth country in the world to make this progressive change.
+Portugal is one of the most LGBTQ+-friendly countries in the world.
+Anti-discrimination ordinances protect people from being treated unfairly based on their physical sex or gender identity.
+Same-sex marriage has been legal since 2010, when Portugal became the eighth country to make this progressive change.

 Useful resources